golang-queue/queue/README.md

     rets <- "Hi, " + v.Name + ", " + v.Message
     return nil
   }))
-  // shutdown the service and notify all the worker
+  // shut down the service and notify all workers
-  // wait all jobs are complete. defer q.Release()
+  // wait until all jobs are complete defer q.Release()

-  // assign tasks in queue
+  // assign tasks to the queue
   for i := 0; i < taskN; i++ {
     go func(i int) {
       if err := q.Queue(&job{